RestBasePlatform/rest_docs/docs/source/rest_docs/table/change_table_name_request.rst

 .. http:post:: /Table/

-   This post request changes local table name.
+   This post request changes a local table name.

    .. note::

-      You should specify one of parametrs full table data(database, folder, table) or a local table name.
+      You should specify one of: full table data(database, folder, table) or a local table name.

       **If defined both - full table data(database, folder, table) will be ignored.**